crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets/README.md

 | **ClamAV**      | Malware scanning        | `clamscan /var/www/uploads`      |
 | **Dependabot**  | Dependency updates      | Auto-PR for vulnerable libraries |

+### Key takeaways

+- Modern vulnerability frameworks have evolved beyond older system-centric models.
+While foundational, historical taxonomies like NIST SP 800-115 are outdated.
+The current landscape is defined by specialized, community-driven frameworks: the OWASP Top 10 for web application risks, CWE for root-cause software weaknesses, and CVE/NVD for tracking specific vulnerabilities.
+- Vulnerabilities are categorized and tracked through complementary systems.
+CWE classifies the general type of software flaw (the "why"), CVE identifies a specific instance in a product (the "what"), and the NVD enriches CVEs with severity scores and remediation details to enable prioritization.
+- Prioritization is critical and is guided by exploitability and impact.
+Vulnerabilities are evaluated and ranked using metrics like CVSS scores, prevalence, and potential business impact.
+This allows security teams to focus on addressing critical risks, such as Injection flaws or Buffer Overflows, first.
+- Each major vulnerability category has associated tools for detection, exploitation, and mitigation.
+A practical security workflow involves using specific tools (e.g., Burp Suite for detection, Metasploit for exploitation, WAFs for mitigation) tailored to the vulnerability type, forming a structured response cycle.
+- Developing a structured response playbook is essential for handling critical flaws.
+For each prioritized vulnerability category, a standardized response process—following phases like Contain, Eradicate, and Recover—ensures efficient and effective mitigation of security incidents.
 ### References

 NIST.
 National Vulnerability Database. https://nvd.nist.gov/